CRMPickers logoCRMPickers

 Pricing

-The pricing decision is not just entry price.
-HubSpot can be cheaper at the first paid annual step, while Zoho CRM is easier to defend when more users need advanced CRM capability.
+The pricing decision is a 12-month operating-model question, not just a starter-tier comparison.
+HubSpot can be cheaper at the first paid annual step; Zoho CRM is easier to defend when more users need advanced CRM capability.

-In the local pricing dataset, HubSpot starts with a Free tier for up to 2 users, then Sales Hub Starter is $15/user/month monthly or $9/user/month annually.
-The jump is material: Professional is $100/user/month monthly and Enterprise is $150/user/month.
+In the current CRMPickers pricing dataset, HubSpot starts with a Free tier for up to 2 users, then Sales Hub Starter is $15/user/month monthly or $9/user/month annually.
+The jump is material: Professional is $100/user/month monthly or $90 annually, and Enterprise is $150/user/month.

 Zoho CRM starts with a Free tier for up to 3 users, then Standard is $20/user/month monthly or $14/user/month annually.
-Its upper CRM tiers remain lower than HubSpot: Professional is $35, Enterprise is $50, and Ultimate is $65 per user per month on monthly billing.
+Its upper CRM tiers stay lower than HubSpot: Professional is $35 monthly or $23 annually, Enterprise is $50 monthly or $40 annually, and Ultimate is $65 monthly or $52 annually.

 HubSpot - HubSpot pricing profile